When I first learned about beekeeping, it was all hives and tools and such, but nothing about a beehive stand.

-Ants can be a really big problem, so placing them on the ground simply wasn’t an option.
+Ants can be a really big problem, so hives sitting on the ground simply wasn’t an option.
 So what’s a beginner beekeeper to do?

 Fortunately, there are lots of people who’ve faced the same predicament and come up with solutions for us.
-We are going to look at a few of those options, but first, why do you need a hive stand?
+We are going to look at a few of those beehive stands, but first, why do you need a hive stand?

 Benefits of a Beehive Stand

-- They raise the hive off the ground, making it easier for you to carry out inspections without straining your back.
+- Hive stands raise the hive off the ground, making it easier for you to carry out hive inspections without straining your back.

 - Prevents the entrance of the hive from being blocked by weeds

 - Keeps the hive dry when it rains or snows

 - Keeps the crawling pests out of the beehive

 - Allows the screened bottom board to do an effective job of keeping fallen mites and hive beetles out of the hive.